Kia ora, I’m Tānia.

 Of course, this simple fact means that I must then belong to a particular ‘iwi’ (‘tribe’, or large-scale ‘clan’) — and I do.
 I whakapapa to Ngāti Pāhauwera — a by-product of the union between the infamously tall, dark, and handsome chief Kahungunu and his wife Rongomaiwahine (equally infamous, and just as aesthetically pleasing, apparently).

-My spare moments in this thing called “life” are sparse, and they’re spent in nature — any and all of them, or as many as I can possibly muster.
-They do, on occasion, involve other people, too, as I sincerely believe in sharing fabulous moments with equally fab mates.
+My spare moments in this thing called “life” are sparse, and they’re spent in nature, my favorites comprised of native bush, and some pretty fucking incredible hills, peaks, and mountains [*I’m not entirely built for mountains, physically (my legs are short, and they work hard (*grins*)), but I don’t care, I just love them.]
+Said moments do, on occasion, also involve other people, as I sincerely believe in sharing fabulous moments with equally fab mates.

 In any case, these are the moments I want to share with you.